Altoros/nsd-commercial-paper-client/README.md

 ./network.sh -m up
 ```

-Or start with an explicit point to the organisation:
+Or start with an explicit point to the organisation (no autodetection):

 * for megafon